 Read over your material on the page before you send it in.
 Yes, we do think it’s a good idea to print out your material on the page – old-style – and sit with a pen in your hand to make edits before you enter the competition.
 Polish it up as much as you can.
 It’s also a good idea to read your work out loud to yourself to see how it sounds – particularly when you have lots of dialogue.

 We do know, of course, that it’s hard to write a great synopsis before you’ve finished writing your novel.
 But give it your best shot.
-We’d like to see one good page (up to 400 words) to show us where your story is headed.
+We’d like to see one good page (up to 1,000 words, but do keep it a bit shorter than that if you can – 400–600 words should be adequate) to show us where your story is headed.
 Here are our tips: